 Schedule doctor appointments, do Zoey’s hair every morning, return library books, sign permission slips, book parent teacher conferences, arrange carpools, figure out play dates, volunteer at school, buy clothes, borrow clothes, field calls from the school nurse, research shit like potty-training and tantrums, plan birthday parties, make grocery lists, nag my hubby about house problems, clean out the playroom once in a while, nag my hubby about house problems he still didn’t fix, check kids for lice when that dreaded letter comes, make dentist appointments, know when we’re running out of stuff before we actually run out of it, take care of the kids if they are sick, take care of my hubby if he is sick (God help me), buy school supplies every year, figure out what to do all summer, breastfeed (yes, it was years ago, but I will take credit for this for the rest of our lives), clean the pot he left to “soak” in the sink, buy holiday gifts for a million people, buy end-of-the-year gifts, buy pretty much any gift our house is going to give to anyone, clean out the fridge, clean out the junk drawer, clean out pretty much anything behind a door or in a drawer, etc etc etc etc etc etc. There really aren’t enough etceteras in the world.

 So there you go.
 I am the mom.
 I do everything.
 Almost.
 I don’t take out the trash.
 But I usually have to remind him that it’s trash day.

 If you liked this, please don’t forget to like and share it.
 Thank you!!

-And don’t forget to check out my book I Want My Epidural Back!!
+And looks what’s on sale!!
+The kindle version of I Want My Epidural Back is only $1.99 right now!!
 It has a whole hilarious section on clueless hubbies that you can read and LOL at and your hubby will wonder what you’re laughing at and you can be like, “Oh, nothing honey.”
 Bwhahahahahaha.